-After experiencing the emotions of saying goodbye to loved ones, untying lines at the start of this 40,000-mile, eleven month long challenge, the fleet will race away to start an epic adventure round the world.
+After experiencing the emotions of saying goodbye to loved ones at Liverpool's Albert Dock, untying lines at the start of this 40,000-mile, eleven month long challenge, the fleet will race away to start an epic adventure round the world.

 Ahead is the first major ocean crossing, the Atlantic, where you will spend three weeks at sea.
 Routing towards the Canaries, the weather becomes warmer as you seek the Trade Winds to take you towards the Equator.
 Warm sun, constant breeze and long days with the spinnaker flying; expect to break boat speeds of 30 knots.